Flo-Slv/Flo-Slv/README.md

 ---

-Here is my first try to make a plugin in Lua for Neovim: [Tokyonight-fade.nvim](https://github.com/Flo-Slv/Tokyonight-fade.nvim)<br />
+Here is my first try to make a plugin in Lua for Neovim: <i>[Tokyonight-fade.nvim](https://github.com/Flo-Slv/Tokyonight-fade.nvim)</i>

-🚧 Still WIP !
+🚧 WIP 🚧

 ---
 <br />